 Assuming the above makes sense, we will now explain how to setup a multisignature account on your own, using the EOSToolkit.
 We will set up the account just like the multisignature account explained above.

-First of all you have to download Scatter, a browser extension.
+First of all you have to download Scatter, a browser extension*.
 You can get Scatter here.
-Follow the instructions on how to set up your Scatter account and login to your Scatter extension.
+Follow the instructions on how to set up your Scatter account and login to your Scatter extension (for step by step instructions follow this guide).
 After that go to toolkit and connect your existing EOS account.
 For a more detailed instruction on how to connect your account to Scatter, visit the new helpdesk by Blockgenic and Genereos.

 Signing and creating multisignature transactions